tomduck/pandoc-fignos/README.md

     pip install --upgrade pandoc-fignos

-Pip is a script that downloads and installs modules from the Python Package Index, [PyPI].
+Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
 It should come installed with your python distribution.

 [PyPI]: https://pypi.python.org/pypi